Glenrothes: Toponymy

 The decision on the town's name was taken by the Fife Planning Committee which met in Cupar on 4 July 1947.
 Twelve names were considered for the new town prior to its formal designation.
 From the list of names Glenrothes and Westwood tied with five ballot votes each.
 Cadham, Drostain, Thaines and Woodside each received a single vote.
-The name Westwood was proposed by Provost Drummond, after Joseph Westwood, who was a strong advocate for the delivery of the new town, cut his political teeth in Fife and was Secretary of State for Scotland at the time.
+The name Westwood was proposed by Provost John Drummond, after Joseph Westwood, who was a strong advocate for the delivery of the new town, cut his political teeth in Fife and was Secretary of State for Scotland at the time.
 Glenrothes carried the day by eight votes to six on a second ballot despite the plea to recognise Westwood's “services to the country”.
 In a tragic twist of fate Joseph Westwood died 18 days later in a car accident.

 The name Rothes comes from the association with the Earl of Rothes, of the Leslie family.
-This family historically owned much of the land on which Glenrothes has been built, and gave its name to the adjacent village of Leslie.
+This family historically owned much of the land on which Glenrothes has been built, residing in Leslie House and also giving the family name to the adjacent village of Leslie in 1455; the village was previously known as 'Fettykill' or 'Fythkill' (Fiodh Chill in Scottish Gaelic).
 "Glen" (from the Scottish Gaelic word gleann meaning valley) was added to prevent confusion with Rothes in Moray, and to reflect the location of the town within the River Leven valley.

 The different areas ("precincts") of Glenrothes have been named after the hamlets that were already established in the area (e.g. Cadham, Woodside), the farms which formally occupied the land (e.g. Caskieberran, Collydean, Rimbleton) or the historical estate homes in the area (e.g. Balbirnie, Balgeddie, Leslie Parks).